PrenilS/AI-Nanodegree/notes/Main notes.md

 The backed-up value of a node n is always the utility vector of the successor state with the highest value for the player choosing at n.

+###Depth-limited search

+Best moves are called *killer moves* so this is called the killer move heuristic.

+Repeated states can cause an exponential increase in search cost.

+Repeated states occur because of *transpositions*.
+These are different permutations of the move sequence that end up in the same position.

+Can store the evaluation of the resulting position in a hash table the first time it is encountered so that we don’t have to recompute it on subsequent occurrences.
+This table is called a *TRANSPOSITION TABLE*.
+But can become impractical to keep many many states in the transposition table.
+Various strategies can be used to choose which nodes to keep and which to discard.

+With an average processor and branching factor b a depth limited search should be able to search to a depth of at x where x< log(10,2)*10^9/log(10,b).

+*Quiescent search*

+When depth of search no longer changes the branchs chosen very much, we have reached the quiescence of the search.
+Don't have to always use this.
+With iterative deepening this is a side effect and iterative deepening doesn't actually waste that much time.

+*Iterative deepening*

+Since because problem is exponential, time taken is dominated by the last level which we have to search.
+With branching level of 2, it always expands less than half the number of nodes that a depth first search would and this gets even worse as the branching factor increases.

+For branching factor of k, the number of nodes expanded by iterative-deepening is n=(k^(d+1)-1)/(k-1) where d is the depth

+One way to gain information from the current move is with iterative deepening search:
+1. Search 1 ply deep and record the best path of moves.
+2. Search 1 ply deeper, but use the recorded path to inform move ordering.

+Iterative deepening only adds a constant fraction to the total search time.
+Can also limit time at each level so you search more in middle and less at end where fewer options, can limits total time of the game.
+And at each level that  you have time for you will always have an answer.

+One challenge is the *horizon effect* where the agent just cant look far enough ahead because of limitations in time to where the best option would reveal itself and so makes bad choices now.
+Can be combated with a better evaluation function but the more complicated the evaluation function, the bigger the effect on performance further down the tree.

 ###ALPHA–BETA PRUNING

 Number of game states minimax has to go through is exponential in the depth of the tree.